vertotrade/verto.document/help/troubleshooting.md

 > Internal JSON-RPC error. { "code": -32000, "message": "insufficient funds for transfer" } - Please try again.

-You don't have enough BNB to pay for the transaction fees.
-You need more BEP-20 network BNB in your wallet.
+You don't have enough REBUS to pay for the transaction fees.
+You need more ECR-20 network REBUS in your wallet.

 ### Error: \[ethjs-query]